 SJ: What is your prediction for the next big color trend?

-SJ: Best advise when it comes to picking paint colors?
+SJ: Best advice when it comes to picking paint colors?